Birthright50/aion-version-dll-dxvk/README.md

 # Aion-Version-Dll
-Aion No-IP and Windows 10/11 camera fix.
+Aion No-IP and Windows 10/11 camera fix based on Beyond.

 Features:
 - Allows the game client to connect to non-official game server IPs (prevents the error message "No game server is available to the authorization server (6)").